Exercises

 Like most publicly available services, this service only supports GET requests.
 For those that support other HTTP methods, there are annotations

-, and so on.
+@PutExchange,@PostExchange,@DeleteExchange, and so on.
 Also, this particular request does not take any parameters, so it is particularly simple.
-If it took parameters, they would appear in the URL at Http Template variables, and in the parameter list of the method annotated with@PathVariable
+If it took parameters, they would appear in the URL at Http Template variables, and in the parameter list of the method annotated with@PathVariableor something similar. -

 We now need the proxy factory bean, which goes in a Java configuration class.
 Since the